greggish/markdown-cv/index.md

 ## Work history

 `2019`
 __Visiting Scholar__, Ostrom Workshop on the Commons.
-Indiana University, Bloomington
+Indiana University, Bloomington, Indiana

 In the Ostrom Workshop's Program on Data Governance, conducting research and analysis of the field of 'information-and-referral' as a tragic anti-commons.
 Co-facilitating data governance workgroup.
 Authored a chapter in “The Cambridge Handbook of Commons Research Innovations,” pending publication by Georgetown University Press in Summer 2020.